Israel's Gantz: military man on a mission to beat Netanyahu

 The head of the centrist Blue and White alliance has since presented himself as someone who can heal divisions in Israeli society, which he says have been exacerbated by Netanyahu.

-For many of his supporters, he is the opposite of Netanyahu, though more in personality than in terms of policies, which the two share to a large degree, particularly on security.
+For many of his supporters, he is the anti-Netanyahu, though more in personality than in terms of policies, which the two to a large degree share, particularly on security.

 His alliance and Netanyahu's Likud each won 35 seats in April elections, but the premier was given the chance to form a coalition due to support from smaller right-wing and religious parties.

 Netanyahu failed to do so and opted instead for another election, despite facing potential indictment for corruption.

 In a recent campaign speech in the northern city of Haifa, Gantz said that this time the election needs to produce a clear winner.